-While PRP therapy has gained popularity in orthopaedic care for its natural healing approach, it’s important for patients to understand the potential risks involved.
-Whether you’re considering PRP for knee pain, tendon injuries, or joint degeneration, knowing what to expect and how your body might respond is a crucial part of the decision-making process.
+PRP therapy side effects are an important consideration before treatment.
+While PRP therapy has gained popularity in orthopaedic care for its natural healing approach.
+Still, it is important for patients to understand the potential risks involved.
+You may be considering PRP for knee pain, tendon injuries, or joint degeneration.
+In each case, knowing what to expect and how your body might respond is a crucial part of the decision.

 What Are the Risks of PRP Therapy?